 Working to sit straight up while you’re at your computer or driving may make a world of difference in how your shoulders feel.
 Good posture can end chronic shoulder pain for some people.

-Research tells us that yoga may be an effective way to minimize and improve shoulder pain over time.
+Research that yoga may be an effective way to minimize and improve shoulder pain over time.
 Yoga has the added benefit of improving posture and breathing while you practice.